 Holtball Herd 11 Exmoor ponies is owned by Nick and Dawn Westcott.
 Herd 11 was re-established in 2009 after Nick and Dawn Westcott married and their multi-champion moorbred Exmoor pony stallion, Hawkwell Versuvius ' Bear' sired his first foal out of Holtball's foundation mare, Hawkwell Smarty Pants

 Herd 11 was originally established along with Herds 10 and 21 by Nick Westcott's great grandfather, A G Westcott, and his two brothers.
-The Westcott family had maintained moorland ponies since at least the 1870's.
+The Westcott family (the 'Porlock Westcotts') had maintained moorland ponies since at least the 1870's.
 A G Westcott was a founding committee member of the Exmoor Pony Society in 1921.
 The Westcott family ran semi-feral moorland ponies, including Exmoors, across the vast open (and then unfenced) moorland area which stretched from Porlock Hill to Dunkery.
 By the 1950's, these pony herds were dispersed.
 Nick's cousin, Malcolm Westcott, later established Herd 4 and his ponies run out on the Dunkery Commons today.
 We were delighted to be bequeathed 'Herd 11' in 2009 to enable this long-standing tradition of running Exmoor pony herds to continue in the Westcott family with the original family herd number.

 His son, the lovely Cheritonridge Mont de Brouilly, sired three beautiful fillies before he was gelded in 2014.
 Two of them remain in Holtball Herd 11 - Holtball Princess Khaleesiand Holtball Princess Cristal.